JaynilJaiswal/Streaming-ETL-Pipeline-using-Kafka/README.md

 ## MySQL Server Setup Instructions

 ### 1. Connect to the MySQL Server

-Open your terminal and connect to the MySQL server using the following command.
-Use the password provided when the MySQL server was initialized:
+Open your terminal and connect to the MySQL server using the following command:
 ```bash
 mysql --host=mysql --port=3306 --user=root --password=YourPasswordHere
 ```

 ### 2. Create a Database
-At the `mysql>` prompt, execute the following command to create a new database named `tolldata`:
+Create a new database named `tolldata`:
 ```bash
 create database tolldata;
 ```

 ### 3. Create a Table
-To create a table named `livetolldata` within the `tolldata` database, follow these steps:
-#### 1. Switch to the `tolldata` database:
+Switch to the `tolldata` database:
 ```bash
 use tolldata;
 ```
-#### 2. Create the `livetolldata` table with the specified schema:
+Create the `livetolldata` table:
 ```bash
 create table livetolldata(
     timestamp datetime,